zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/health-reports.md

 ## Health

+The  reporting node contains data for the health and usage of your Microsoft Teams Rooms in the Pro Management portal.
+The Overview tab surfaces tenant-wide health trends of your rooms.
+The Health tab displays a list of rooms with their corresponding health data.

 To navigate to the Health report for all rooms, select Reports, then select  **Health**.

 <!--!![A screenshot of a Reports health percentage](../media/health-and-usage-001.png)-->

-The health score is a metric designed to surface rooms that are most likely to cause end-user frustration.
 A room can either be healthy or unhealthy for a given day.
-It's considered unhealthy if a ticket or many tickets impacted the room for more than 20 total minutes during nonmaintenance hours (5AM -9PM machine local time).
+It's considered unhealthy if a ticket or many tickets with a severity of critical or important impacted the room for more than 20 total minutes during nonmaintenance hours (5AM -9PM machine local time).
 For example, if a ticket is opened at 5:00 AM but closed at 5:15 AM, the room is still considered healthy.
 But, if a second ticket occurred from 09:00AM to 9:10AM, the room would be considered unhealthy for the day.
-Similarly, if a ticket occurred from 5:00 AM to 5:21 AM, it's considered unhealthy for the day.
+Similarly, if a ticket occurs from 5:00 AM to 5:21 AM, it's considered unhealthy for the day.

 > [!NOTE]
 > Health for the day is aggregated once a day at 12:00 AM UTC time.
 For customers near the international date line, health aggregation may occur near the middle of the workday.